Demo Content Import Errors

 - If you don't have WooCommerce activated, you will most definitely have some failed to import errors.
 The products, product images and shop pages could not be imported because WooCommerce is deactivated or not installed.

-If you see an Error 500 or Internal Server Error 500, this is different than the smaller import errors above.
+I normally see this happen on sites with Bluehost and Strato hosting.
+If you see an Error 500 or Internal Server Error 500, or if you find the import won't work at all, this is different than the smaller import errors above.
 This error usually indicates a poor or slow server configuration, or where you are hosting your WordPress site has some sort of issue when importing the content and it breaks the import.
 There are many reasons why the server can’t process the import.

 If you see this error: first check, if anything at all was imported.
 Click through the Post, Pages, Menus, and Media in the WordPress dashboard.
 If something has imported, then just go back to Appearance > Import demo data and try to import everything again.
 Repeat the same import a few times (give it 7 tries max), and refresh the page between each try to check if things are importing.
 The demo import should finish with a success message on one of those 7 tries.